NoelDeMartin/soukai-solid/README.md

 }
 ```

+And if you're using TypeScript, you can use the `defineSolidModelSchema` method to take advantage of TypeScript inference.

-There is also a `SolidContainerModel` class that should be used to declare container models.
+There is also a `SolidContainer` class that should be used to declare container models.
 In addition to everything from a `SolidModel`, it has the following built-in definitions:

 - The `rdfsClasses` array contains the `ldp:Container` type, it'll be merged with definitions in the model.
 So it actually makes sense to leave `rdfsClasses` undefined for container models.
 - The `resourceUrls` field is defined as an array mapped from the `ldp:contains` RDF property.